 |Pentax 645D (⇒ lft | rgt)||optical||YES||3.0||921||fixed||no||4000||1.1||no||no|

 |Sony A7R (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||4.0||no||no|

 The S Typ 007 is a current model that online retailers, such as amazon, will have in stock.
-In contrast, the S2 has been discontinued (but it can be found pre-owned on ebay).
+In contrast, the S2 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the S2 was succeeded by the Leica S Typ 006.

-Reasons to prefer the Leica S (Typ 007):
+Arguments in favor of the Leica S (Typ 007):

 - Broader imaging potential: Can record not only still images but also 4K/24p movies.

 - More detailed LCD: Has a higher resolution rear screen (922k vs 460k dots).

 - Faster burst: Shoots at higher frequency (3.5 vs 1.5 flaps/sec) to capture the decisive moment.